Tyler929/SurfinCode/test.md

 **What are your feelings about PII and your exposure?**

-I feel that PII is important for identification and personal use, but I feel like it can sometimes be dangerous to have your PII available to other users on the internet.
-For example, a credit card would be bad PII for the public to see.
+I believe PII is essential for personal use and identification, although it is very useful, there are many risks including people(hackers) obtaning private personal information.
+Debit and credit cards are a perfect example

 **Describe good and bad passwords?
 What is another step that is used to assist in authentication.**